siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-openai/overview.md

 ## Overview

-Ucv-ext-release-summary-OpenAI plug-in for IBM DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
+The GenAI Summary Release - OpenAI for IBM DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
 Leveraging cutting-edge generative AI technology, this plug-in interprets issue data to provide meaningful summaries that can be directly used in your business communications.

 ## Compatability